 Principle Consulting offers annual work experience placements to several students from Uxbridge College who are part of the English for Speakers of Other Languages programme.
-Over the last few weeks, the selected students have researched our democratic institutions, practiced giving presentations, learned about how charities campaign and visited Parliament and City Hall.
+Over the last few weeks, the selected students have researched our democratic institutions, practised giving presentations, learned about how charities campaign and visited Parliament and City Hall.
 We asked them to write about the issues most important to them.
 Two of their responses are featured below.

 My name is Patryk, I’m twenty years old and I’m from Poland.
 I moved to London in 2014.
 I’m studying at Uxbridge College.
 I recently had the chance to go on work experience to Principle Consulting where I spent my time productively.
 They’ve asked me to write about the biggest political issues in London from my point of view as a teenager.
 I’ve never thought about this question before so it was difficult for me to find an answer, but I realised that surrounding me, especially at college, people are facing many problems which we don’t see.
 I chose the three biggest issues which have a big influence on our lives.